Why We Assess

 How SLS Assessment Works

-As an Assessment Partner, you will participate in some or all of the following:
+As an Assessment Partner, you will participate in three activities:

 Benefits to You:

-- Advance your skills around course assessment and enhance student learning
+- Advance your skills around course assessment and identify ways to use these rubrics, and assessment practices more generally, to enhance student learning.